Onondaga Lake: Industry

 In 1989, New York State filed a lawsuit against Allied-Signal, Inc. for its part in contamination of Onondaga Lake.
 New York State and Allied-Signal, Inc. signed an interim Consent Decree detailing the elements of a Remedial Investigation and Feasibility Study to be undertaken of the lake.
 In compliance with the Consent Decree, the study was conducted by Allied-Signal, Inc. which became Honeywell, Inc. in 1999.

 Non-salt-producing companies also became established along the Onondaga Creek valley from the mid-19th century to the early 20th century.
 Many of these companies drilled wells into the underlying sand to obtain water for cooling purposes.
 They were protecting dairy products and beer, storing perishable goods, and regulating temperature in office and storage buildings by such water use.
 Once used, the water was disposed of in nearby streams that drained to Onondaga Lake.
 This practice increased the salinity of the surface-water system.

-Parks & recreation
+Parks and recreation

 Long Branch Park

 Long Branch Park is a public park in Onondaga County, New York, located in the town of Liverpool at 3813 Long Branch Road near NYS Route 370 and John Glenn Boulevard.
 The park is located on the northern shore of Onondaga Lake near Onondaga Lake Park, but it has no formal relation to it and is operate separately.